linux-audit/audit-userspace/README.md

 - The system call that a process made that caused the event
 - The group ID of the subject
 - Hostname or terminal the subject used for performing the action
+- File being accessed
+- Process being executed with arguments
+- Network address
+- Keystrokes
+- Netfilter packet decisions

 SEARCHING AND REPORTING FROM LOGS
 ---------------------------------
 The intended way to view audit events is by using the ausearch program.
 Audit events are not serialized in the kernel and could be interlaced and out of order.
 To straighten this out, ausearch/aureport/auparse all put the records on a holding list until the event is complete.
-It then emits them in sequential order so they are presented in order.
+It then emits them in sequential order so they are presented in numeric order.

 Some fields are searchable.
 Typically you will search for a specific kind of event, a specific process, a specific file, or a specific user.
 The ausearch man page details all the different options.
 Here are some example searches: